GogollaLab/ballWheelSensor/README.md

 will be located in a subfolder `processed/` with original names to which `__binned_nHz` has been appended (n standing for selected binning frequency).
 Furthermore, a `cl/` subfolder will be created with cleaned, but not in any way processed files.
 Ensure that line 150 in R script `py_run_file(...` contains a correct path to `cleanBallData_r1.py` file.

+## Extras

+By adding `usbhid.mousepoll = 0` to `/boot/cmdline.txt` file on the RPi and restarting, the mouse sensor polling rate will stop being limited by the OS to 62.5Hz and will be set to a rate requested by the device.
+This can be up to 1000Hz in some high-end gaming mice and can usually be further adjusted in the software (e.g. Logitech G HUB).